Careers360 Logo

 Angular Momentum - Definition, Formula, Examples, FAQs

 Momentum is the product of mass and velocity.
 It is a vector quantity.
-A closed system's momentum doesn't change unless an outside force is applied to it.
+A closed system's momentum doesn't change unless an outside force is applied.
 Angular momentum is the characteristic that describes the rotatory inertia of an object in motion about an axis that may or may not pass through that particular object.
-The rotation and revolution of the Earth are among the best illustrations of angular momentum.

 Let's read this entire article to gain an in-depth understanding of angular momentum.

-The moment of linear momentum of a body with respect to any axis of rotation is known as angular momentum.
+Angular momentum definition: The moment of linear momentum of a body concerning any axis of rotation is known as angular momentum.
 If P is the linear momentum of a particle and its position vector from the point of rotation is r then angular momentum is given by the vector product of linear momentum and position vector.

 $\begin{aligned}